Integrate with HubSpot | HeyGen Academy

 Common variables include first name, company, or location.
 Mapping these fields allows the video to dynamically populate with data from each contact record.
 If your template uses fewer variables than are available, you can leave unused fields empty.

-If you don’t have a template yet, create one in HeyGen before you go back to HubSpot.
+If you don’t have a template yet, create one in HeyGen before returning to HubSpot.

 Publish and launch

-Once everything is configured, publish the workflow and send the marketing email.
-From that point on, every new contact added to the active list will automatically trigger a personalised video and receive it via email.
+Once everything is configured, publish the workflow and publish the marketing email.
+From that point on, every new contact added to the active list will automatically trigger a personalized video and receive it via email.